In the UK, it’s a legal requirement for your vehicle to have a registration plate fitted.

-However, there are a number of restrictions that you must consider before you go ahead and stick any old plate on your motor.
-Incorrect plates could land you with a fine of up to £1,000, and will result in the failure of your vehicle’s MOT.
+However, there’s a number of restrictions that you need to consider before you go ahead and stick any old plate on your motor.

 What legal requirements are there with standard number plates?

-• Two letters (the region in the country where your vehicle was first registered)
+- two letters (the region in the country where your vehicle was first registered)

-• Two numbers (when it was issued)
+- two numbers (when it was issued)

 How do personalised number plates work?